Nicktz/Rbot/README.md

     Congratulations…” message from botfather.
 Press start below and send your bot a message (“Hi Bot!”)

 -   Take note of the Token given by @botfather.
-It is a looong Token that you can easily misspell. **TIP**: mail this to yourself from your phone and copy Token into R (you will likely type something wrong…).
+It is a very long string that you can easily misspell. **TIP**: open up [Telegram’s web URL](https://web.telegram.org/) (or mail the token to yourself) and copy it from your computer.

 1. In R, run the following code to save your bot’s credentials on your computer (assuming default locations apply):